akuity/provider-crossplane-akuity/README.md

 Akuity organization ID.
 Your organization ID can be found by logging in to [https://akuity.cloud](https://akuity.cloud) and navigating to your organization page.
 The organization ID is displayed on the top right corner of the screen.

-The `Provider` resource in [examples/provider/config.yaml](./examples/provider/config.yaml) needs to be updated with the desired image tag of the provider you would like to run.
-Images are available for all tags on the GitHub repository.

-Once you have completed the steps above to replace the placeholders for API credentials, organization ID and image tag in [examples/provider/config.yaml](./examples/provider/config.yaml), you can apply the `Provider` resources to your cluster!
+Once you have completed the steps above to replace the placeholders for API credentials, organization ID in [examples/provider/config.yaml](./examples/provider/config.yaml), you can install the provider by applying the `Provider` resources to your cluster:

 `kubectl apply -f examples/provider/config.yaml`

-You can now start managing Akuity instances and clusters using Crossplane.
+Now you can start managing Akuity instances and clusters using Crossplane.
 You can view minimal examples of these resources in [examples/instance/basic.yaml](./examples/instance/basic.yaml) and [examples/cluster/basic.yaml](./examples/cluster/basic.yaml).
 You can view detailed examples of these resources in [examples/instance/detailed.yaml](./examples/instance/detailed.yaml) and [examples/cluster/detailed.yaml](./examples/cluster/detailed.yaml).